Sure, you can pare down on presents, but you can’t skip out on buying a Christmas tree. It’s the pièce de résistance of the holiday.

 If you’re willing to make like the Griswolds, you can get one of the best deals on a Christmas tree.

-The U.S. Forest Service issues permits to harvest trees for use as indoors at Christmas.
-For example, holiday tree permits from Oregon’s Mt.
-Hood National Forest are only $5.
-One permit lets you cut one tree that is up to 12 feet tall.
+The U.S. Forest Service issues permits to harvest trees for personal use as Christmas trees.
+For example, trees from Oregon’s Mt.
+Hood National Forest are only $5, and one household can cut up to five trees that are up to 12 feet tall.

-Contact your nearest forest to ask about your options.
+Contact your nearest national forest to ask about your options.

 3. Look for a wholesale dealer